 You can read the hours of operation and rates at THIS LINK (just click on “Centre Nautique” in the menu) or call 514-290-2244.

 This park is free when there are no guided visits (during the off season) and the park remains open for those who wish to picnic, walk the trails, or visit the nautical centre next door.
-Note that it is always free for kids 4-and-under and during 2017 residents of Notre-Dame-de-l’Île-Perrot, L’Île-Perrot, Pincourt, and Terrasse-Vaudreuil all get in at no charge.
+Residents of Notre-Dame-de-l’Île-Perrot, L’Île-Perrot, Pincourt, and Terrasse-Vaudreuil all get in at no charge with proof of residency.
+You can find all the rates HERE.

 Find the site’s info, hours, entry fees, activities and special events on the official website HERE, and follow their FACEBOOK PAGE for up-to-date info!